Brand identity guidelines, how to develop the ultimate brand.

 What is brand design is a question that can lead to a concise answer that has little relevance.
 Or a jargon-filled, mind-bogglingly long answer that goes into too much detail that no one, except the author, can understand.

 Our name didn't fit all our services.
 We'd added websites, brand strategy and identity design, photography and videography.
 It wasn't authentically us.
-We felt like we had a ball and chain on our brands personality.
+We felt like we had a ball and chain on our brand's personality.
 No one needs that!

 Long story short, our creative agency rebranded – a new name, visual identity, brand guidelines, copywriting and website!

-Branding: Understanding the Concept
+Branding: understanding the concept

 Brand design is not simply designing logos.
 That comes later in the process.